lasik surgeons

 For some types of corneal abrasion, PTK is a recommended treatment.
 PTK is essentially PRK for purposes other than refractive error.
 For this reason, PRK and its cousin LASEK may (emphasis on "may") be appropriate.
 Similarly, in some instances Epi-Lasik may be appropriate.

-If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgery Doctor.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

 If this article did not fully answer your questions, use our free Ask Lasik Expert patient forum.

-Current Corneal Abrasion Medical Journal News...
+Recent Corneal Abrasion Medical Journal Articles...

 Related Articles

-Last updated Thursday, February 25, 2010
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :